 We measure the water flow rate as a function of differential pressure, shown in Fig.~\ref{fig:flow_rate}.
 We achieve a maximum flow of 10.0(3)~\si{\liter\per\minute} through the coils at a differential pressure of 190(10)~\si{\kilo\pascal}.
 The thermal resistance of the anti-bias and clover coils at \(10~\si{\liter\per\minute}\) flow are \(4.2(1)~\si{\degreeCelsius\per\kilo\watt}\) and \(2.5(1)~\si{\degreeCelsius\per\kilo\watt}\), respectively.
 The geometric constraints of our apparatus prevent us from installing a thermocouple on the curvature coil, but we have verified that its thermal resistance is between that of the clover and anti-bias coils using a thermal imaging camera.
+At the nominal operating current (\(200~\si{\ampere}\)), the coil assembly equilibrates to an average temperature approximately \(5.8~\si{\degreeCelsius}\) above the cooling water supply in less than \(10\)~minutes.
+The temperature difference between the anti-bias coil and the clover coil at the nominal operating current is approximately \(2.7~\si{\degreeCelsius}\).
 We fit the measured flow rate vs.\ pressure to a power law, constrained to be zero flow at no differential pressure, and find an exponent less than unity.
 The deviation from linear behavior indicates the presence of turbulent flow in the system, most likely near the plumbing connectors of the reservoirs.
 We expect laminar flow inside the vertical columns and horizontal channels.

 We have demonstrated a pair of Bitter electromagnet assemblies with multiple, independent, non-concentric coils that can produce spherical quadruple and Ioffe-Pritchard trap fields.
 This configuration requires both azimuthal and radial cooling water flows, handled here by a 3D-printed manifold.
-We obtain a low thermal resistance flow rate of 10.0(3)~\si{\liter\per\minute} at 190(10)~\si{\kilo\pascal} yielding a low thermal resistance.
+We obtain a flow rate of 10.0(3)~\si{\liter\per\minute} at 190(10)~\si{\kilo\pascal} yielding a low thermal resistance.
 The manifold and coil design are available online\cite{bittergit}.
 Our design can be adapted to other non-concentric coil geometries that require fast switching and low thermal resistance, such as magnetic transport systems\cite{McKayParry2014}, transverse-field Zeeman slowers\cite{Reinaudi2012a}, and uniform Feshbach field generation along three orthogonal axes\cite{Long2018}.

 We thank E. Norrgard and G. Reid for their careful reading of the manuscript.
 The data that support the findings of this study are available from the corresponding author upon reasonable request.